-This interactive incursion aims to help students understand how Aboriginal people found and preserved water sources by having a strong connection to their environment.
+This interactive school talk aims to help students understand how Aboriginal people found and preserved water sources by having a strong connection to their environment.

 Check out our Water in Aboriginal culture promotional video now!
 (0:40)